rohanthewiz/go_notes/README.md

 ```

 ###Deleting
--del Delete an existing note.
-Must be used with a query
+-del Delete an existing note - must be used with a query

 Example: